2000s energy crisis: Role of fuel subsidies

-State fuel subsidies shielded consumers in many nations from higher market prices, but many of these subsidies were reduced or removed as the governmental cost rose.
+State fuel subsidies shielded consumers in multiple nations from higher market prices, but a number of these subsidies were reduced or removed as the governmental cost rose.

 In June 2008, AFP reported that:

 In the same month, Reuters reported that:

 The Economist reported: "Half of the world's population enjoys fuel subsidies.
 This estimate, from Morgan Stanley, implies that almost a quarter of the world's petrol is sold at less than the market price."
 U.S. Secretary of Energy Samuel Bodman stated that around 30 Moilbbl/d of oil consumption (over a third of the global total) was subsidized.

 Supply

 An important contributor to the price increase was the slowdown in oil supply growth, which has been a general trend since oil production surpassed new discoveries in 1980.
 The likelihood that global oil production will decline at some point, leading to lower supply, is a long-term fundamental cause of rising prices.
 Although there is contention about the exact time at which global production will peak, a majority of industry participants acknowledge that the concept of a production peak is valid.
 However, some commentators argued that global warming awareness and new energy sources would limit demand before the effects of supply could, suggesting that reserve depletion would be a non-issue.

 A large factor in the lower supply growth of petroleum has been that oil's historically high ratio of Energy Returned on Energy Invested is in significant decline.
 Petroleum is a limited resource, and the remaining accessible reserves are consumed more rapidly each year.
 Remaining reserves are increasingly difficult to extract and therefore more expensive.
 Eventually, reserves will only be economically feasible to extract at extremely high prices.
 Even if total oil supply does not decline, increasing numbers of experts believe the easily accessible sources of light sweet crude are almost exhausted and in the future the world will depend on more-expensive unconventional oil reserves and heavy crude oil, as well as renewable energy sources.
-It is thought by many, including energy economists such as Matthew Simmons, that prices could continue to rise indefinitely until a new market equilibrium is reached at which point supply satisfies worldwide demand.
+It is thought by a number of people, including energy economists such as Matthew Simmons, that prices could continue to rise indefinitely until a new market equilibrium is reached at which point supply satisfies worldwide demand.

 Timothy Kailing, in a 2008 Journal of Energy Security article, pointed out the difficulty of increasing production in mature petroleum regions, even with vastly increased investment in exploration and production.
 By looking at the historical response of production to variation in drilling effort, he claimed that very little increase of production could be attributed to increased drilling.
 This was due to a tight quantitative relationship of diminishing returns with increasing drilling effort: As drilling effort increased, the energy obtained per active drill rig was reduced according to a severely diminishing power law.
 This analysis suggested that even an enormous increase of drilling effort was unlikely to lead to significantly increased oil and gas production in a mature petroleum region like the United States.